loomio/loomio-docs/user_manual/src/getting_started/key-concepts.md

 Threads keep everything about a topic in one place.
 Over time you’ll create a useful archive of your organization’s discussions and decisions.

-### Decisions
+### Polls

 One of the best things about Loomio is its range of tools to progress a discussion to an outcome.
-Each tool has a slightly different purpose.
+Each poll type has a slightly different purpose.
 The most common one is a proposal.

 ![](Proposals.png#width-50)